davep/davep.github.com/content/posts/2015/2015-06-27-my-first-couple-of-weeks-with-an-imac.md

 there's no simple, comfortable, direct access to the # key.
 Any time I want to type a # I have to shift my left hand to find the (I think it's called the) option key and hit 3.
 Shift 3 is £.
 And it gets even worse.
-This setup doesn't work at all in GNU emacs so I then have to put the keyboard in Australian mode so I can use shift-3 to get a #.
+This setup doesn't work at all in GNU Emacs so I then have to put the keyboard in Australian mode so I can use shift-3 to get a #.

 Why there isn't a proper # key is beyond me.